 To instead create a new self-signed certificate, click the Create Internal Certificate button to see the screen shown in Figure 5.21.
 The configurable options are summarized in Table 5.9.
 When completing the fields for the certificate authority, use the information for your organization.
-Since this is a self-signed certificate, use the CA that you imported or created using CAs (page 73) as the signing authority.
+Since this is a self-signed certificate, use the CA that was imported or created with CAs (page 74) as the signing authority.